-We also find the tilting mechanism on the Titan chair smoother and better balanced compared to DXRacer chairs.
+We also find the tilting mechanism on this excellent DXRacer alternative smoother and better balanced compared to DXRacer chairs.
 On the DXRacer King for example, the backrest would “pop” into place sometimes when you try to recline it.

 - Best Alternative to: DXRacer G-Series

-The AKRacing Premium is another viable DXRacer alternative for folks looking for a premium gaming chair that will stand the test of time.
+The AKRacing Premium is also among the best DXRacer alternatives for folks looking for a premium gaming chair that will stand the test of time.
 In fact, this US based company is among the few brands left that still handles both the design and production of all of their gaming chairs in house.
 This ensures a more consistent quality output.

 We spent 30 days with the lower end AKRacing Core SX, and can attest to the build quality of the chairs the company produces.
 Even after 2 years, it’s still going strong with very little wear to show for it.

 One thing to take note of are the dimensions of the seat.
 On the AKRacing Premium, it measures 15.25” wide, which is just slightly bigger than average.
 The G-Series’ is a bit roomier, at 15.75”.
 Both chairs will probably only be comfortable for people below 220 lbs in terms of size, despite their higher recommended weight capacities.